What is Digital PR or Digital Public Relations?

 Two of the most common methods you can use to promote your brand are expert commentary and bylines.
-This modern twist, has allowed us here at Circa to develop digital PR strategies for our clients.
+This modern twist, has allowed us here at Archer to develop digital PR strategies for our clients.

 Digital Public Relations Strategies, Tactics & Tips

 The term “expert commentary” refers to when an expert is quoted within a larger story that was written by a reporter or journalist.
 Since one of the primary goals of digital PR is to build domain authority and get backlinks, this is an ideal tactic for both building up your brand and growing your backlink profile.